17 Essential Tips for Preparing Your Website for Holiday Shoppers

 If your website host is unable to handle increased web traffic over the holidays it can result in crashes, slowdowns, and in worst-case scenarios an actual shutdown of your website.
 Not exactly the holiday shopping experience you want to provide, is it?

 So, upgrade your website hosting before the holiday season.
-Here are some top-rated WordPress hosting providers that can help you improve your site performance, and often for less money than you think.
+Here are some top-rated WordPress hosting providers in 2020 that can help you improve your site performance, and often for less money than you think.

 5. Double-Up on Checkout Security